-(a) In addition to the adoption leave provisions above, an employee who will be the primary care giver and who presents a letter from the Director-General of the relevant Queensland

-Government department administering adoptions, confirming the employee's status as a prospective adopter, will have access to paid leave up to a total of either 36.25 or 38 hours (based on the average number of ordinary hours worked in a week) per adoption to attend related interviews prior to the adoption of a child/children.
+(a) In addition to the surrogacy leave provisions above, an employee who will be the primary care giver and who presents a statutory declaration that the employee is an intended parent under a surrogacy arrangement, will have access to paid leave up to a total of either 36.25 or 38 hours (based on the average number of ordinary hours worked in a week) per surrogacy to attend related interviews and court hearings prior to the surrogacy of a child/children.

-- (b) An employee who will be the secondary care giver at the time of placement and who presents a letter from the Director-General of the relevant Queensland Government department administering adoptions confirming that the employee is a prospective adopter, will have access to paid leave up to a total of either 7.25 or 7.6 hours (based on the average number of ordinary hours worked in a day) per adoption to attend related interviews prior to the adoption of a child/children. - (c) A written application shall be submitted for every absence for which pre-adoption leave is sought.
-Applications shall be supported by evidence to the satisfaction of the chief executive. - (d) The work unit should be flexible enough to allow such employees the ability to leave work and return on the same day. - (e) An employee cannot be deemed to be both the primary and secondary care giver and therefore cannot access both entitlements to pre-adoption leave (i.e. 1 week and 1 day).
+- (b) An employee who will be the secondary care giver at the time of placement and who presents a statutory declaration that the employee is an intended parent under a surrogacy arrangement, will have access to paid leave up to a total of either 7.25 or 7.6 hours (based on the average number of ordinary hours worked in a day) per surrogacy to attend related interviews and court hearings prior to the surrogacy of a child/children. - (c) A written application shall be submitted for every absence for which pre-surrogacy leave is sought.
+Applications shall be supported by evidence to the satisfaction of the chief executive. - (d) The work unit should be flexible enough to allow such employees the ability to leave work and return on the same day. - (e) An employee cannot be deemed to be both the primary and secondary care giver and therefore cannot access both entitlements to pre-surrogacy leave (i.e. 1 week and 1 day).

-3.4 Conversion to an Hourly Basis
+9.5 Conversion to an Hourly Basis

-- 3.4.1 Leave prescribed in this directive may be converted to an hourly basis for the purpose of accrual, granting and recording of leave on the following basis: - 3.4.2 If an employee's leave entitlement is expressed in weeks or days, it may be read as if it were expressed in hours using the following formula:
+- 9.5.1 Leave prescribed in this directive may be converted to an hourly basis for the purpose of accrual, granting and recording of leave on the following basis: - 9.5.2 If an employee's leave entitlement is expressed in weeks or days, it may be read as if it were expressed in hours using the following formula: